IV Initiation Documentation

 2. Document device manufacturer/brand, catheter gauge and length, and exact accessed vein/site description.

-3. Record key procedural details: use of local anesthetic, number of attempts, site/extremity condition, and securement/dressing type.
+3. Record key procedural details: use of local anesthetic, number of attempts, site/extremity condition, securement/dressing type, and dressing-date labeling per policy.

 4. Chart immediate outcome including blood return, saline flush/clamp status, and whether the line is saline locked or infusing.